chris-bragg-sift/uk.co.first10-schema-registry/README.md

 For more detail, please see the technical documentation for the specific tracker you're implementing.

 Note: we recommend testing that the data you're sending into Snowplow conforms to the schemas you've defined and uploaded into Iglu, before pushing updates into production.
 This [online JSON schema validator](http://jsonschemalint.com/draft4/) is a very useful resource for doing so.

+We also recommend testing that the events are sent successfully using Snowplow-Mini.
+You do this by configuring the collector in the tracker to `{{ IP address to be setup }}:8080` and then logging onto http://{{ IP address to be setup }} to review the results e.g. in Kibana.
+(Follow the links on the page.)
+Note that you need to have your IP whitelisted before you can view data on Snowplow-mini.

 ## 7. Managing schema migrations